oracle/oci-typescript-sdk/lib/marketplaceprivateoffer/README.md

-# OCI NodeJS client for Marketplace Private Offer Service
+# OCI Node.js client for Marketplace Private Offer Service

 This module enables you to write code to manage resources for Marketplace Private Offer Service.